Complete the FAFSA

 Most students are considered dependent for federal aid purposes, which means parent information must be included on the FAFSA.
 Visit the Federal Student Aid website for dependency information to determine if you are dependent as well as details on which parent's information should be reported on the FAFSA (if parents are divorced, separated, etc.).

-If you have no contact with your parents, do not know where they live, your parents are incarcerated or deceased, or you have left home due to an abusive situation, complete your FAFSA without their information, then submit a Dependency Appeal.
+If you have no contact with your parents, do not know where they live, your parents are incarcerated or deceased, or you have left home due to an abusive situation, answer “Yes” to the Student Unusual Circumstances question on the FAFSA to complete the application without their information, then you may submit an Unusual Circumstances form.

 What If My Parents' or My Marital Status Has Changed Since Taxes Were Filed?